Towards Automated Initial Probe Placement in Transthoracic Teleultrasound Using Human Mesh and Skeleton Recovery: Experiments

 \section{Experiments}

 We conducted pilot experiments with healthy volunteers in two postures: supine and left lateral decubitus.
-The novice user wore an AR headset (Magic Leap 2) and captured eight RGB images of the patient, each with an associated camera pose and parameters.
-We then generated and visualized initial probe guidance for selected cardiac and lung windows in each posture.
-The novice user was asked to follow the visual guidance, maneuvering the probe to align with the suggested pose while maintaining contact between the transducer and the patient’s body surface.
-We recorded the resulting probe pose as the \emph{guided pose}.
-To obtain a reference, we positioned the probe at the upper and lower sternum landmarks and recorded these as the \emph{ground-truth anatomical pose}, as these landmarks are most palpable and exhibit the least ambiguity.
-We recruited five healthy volunteers as patients (five male, height $181.5 \pm 4.5$\,cm, weight $76 \pm 8$\,kg, age $26 \pm 3$ years), three of whom also served as novice users.
-We further analyze the results based on the following three comparison metrics:
+The novice user wore an MR headset (Magic Leap 2) and captured the point cloud using the headset's depth camera, along with eight RGB images of the patient, each with an associated camera pose and parameters.
+We then generated and visualized initial probe guidance $p_{\text{pred}}$ for selected POCUS cardiac and lung windows in each posture.
+The novice user was asked to follow the visual guidance, maneuvering the probe to align with the suggested pose while maintaining contact with the patient’s body.
+We recorded the resulting probe pose as the \emph{guided pose} $p_{\text{guided}}$.
+To obtain a ground-truth reference, we manually positioned the probe at the upper and lower sternal landmarks and the point of maximum impulse (PMI).
+The recorded pose is marked as the \emph{ground-truth anatomical pose} $p_{\text{gt}}$ because these landmarks are palpable and exhibit the least ambiguity.
+We recruited five healthy volunteers as patients (five male, height $180 \pm 7$\, cm, weight $75 \pm 7$\, kg, age $25.5 \pm 3.5$ years), three of whom also served as novice users.
+We further analyzed the results based on the following three comparison metrics.

 \textbf{a.
-Guided Pose $p_{guided}$ vs. Prediction $p_{pred}$ (depth and surface prediction error).} The novice user was instructed to align a physical probe with the predicted pose and advance it toward the patient until it contacted the skin with slight pressure.
-We measure the discrepancy between the AR-guided contact point and the predicted probe position, thereby capturing offsets in surface mesh recovery and depth estimation.
-Based on the accessibility and representativeness of each view, we measured the suprasternal long-axis, subcostal four-chamber, right and left anterior, and costophrenic angle views in the supine posture to cover various thoracic regions.
+Depth and surface reconstruction error ${e}_{depth}$.} The novice user was instructed to align a physical probe with the predicted pose $p_{\text{pred}}$ and project it toward the patient's body until it contacted the skin with slight pressure, which was then marked as $p_{\text{guided}}$.
+We measure the discrepancy between the MR-guided contact point and the predicted probe position, thereby capturing offsets in surface mesh recovery and depth estimation.
+Based on the accessibility and representativeness of each view, we measured the suprasternal long-axis (PLAX) and short-axis (PSAX), subcostal four-chamber (SC4C), right and left anterior (R/L-ANT), and costophrenic angle (R/L-CPA) views in the supine posture to cover various thoracic regions.
 In left lateral decubitus, the apical four-chamber and left costophrenic views were omitted because they were inaccessible in our setup.